 (This post is part of the Art as Gift Project)

 Following his critique of Lévi-Strauss’s analysis of Marcel Mauss’s The Gift, Jacques Derrida, in Given Time (pp. 78-81), goes on to detail a further structuralist response to Mauss’s account of gift and exchange rituals in archaic societies.
-That of Émile Benveniste, whose Gift and Exchange in Indo-European Vocabulary sought to broaden Mauss’s claims of a functional relationship between the gift and exchange, to encompass Indo-European societies.
+That of Émile Benveniste, whose Gift and Exchange in Indo-European Vocabulary broadens Mauss’s claims of a functional relationship between the gift and exchange, to encompass Indo-European societies.
 Benveniste employs a structuralist approach, similar to Lévi-Strauss’s appeal to language’s “unconscious mental structure,” studying the vocabulary of ancient Indo-European societies in terms of their usages of the words that signify “to give” and “to take.”

 Benveniste at first focuses on the root word dô which means “to give” (as in “donation”) across numerous archaic Indo-European languages.
 The certainty given by this constancy of meaning is interrupted by the discovery that the Hittite verb dâ means not “to give” but “to take.”
 It is accepted that they are both the same verb, raising the possibility that the original meaning of dô might have been “to take” rather than “to give.”
 Which then leaves the question of how “to give” could have come from “to take.”